Bahrain: 19th century and later

 Before the development of the petroleum industry, the island was largely devoted to pearl fisheries and, as late as the 19th century, was considered to be the finest in the world.
 In 1903, German explorer Hermann Burchardt visited Bahrain and took many photographs of historical sites, including the old Qaṣr es-Sheikh, photos now stored at the Ethnological Museum of Berlin.
 Before the First World War, there were about 400 vessels hunting pearls and an annual export of more than £30,000.

 In 1911, a group of Bahraini merchants demanded restrictions on the British influence in the country.
 The group's leaders were subsequently arrested and exiled to India.
 In 1923, the British introduced administrative reforms and replaced Sheikh Issa bin Ali with his son.
-Some clerical opponents and families such as al Dossari left or were exiled to Saudi Arabia and Iran.
+Some clerical opponents and families, such as Al Dosari, left or were exiled to Saudi Arabia.
 Three years later the British placed the country under the de facto rule of Charles Belgrave who operated as an adviser to the ruler until 1957.
-Belgrave brought a number of reforms such as establishment of the country's first modern school in 1919, the Persian Gulf's first girls' school in 1928 and the abolition of slavery in 1937.
+Belgrave brought a number of reforms such as establishment of the country's first modern school in 1919 and the abolition of slavery in 1937.
 At the same time, the pearl diving industry developed at a rapid pace.

 In 1927, Rezā Shāh, then Shah of Iran, demanded sovereignty over Bahrain in a letter to the League of Nations, a move that prompted Belgrave to undertake harsh measures including encouraging conflicts between Shia and Sunni Muslims to bring down the uprisings and limit the Iranian influence.
 Belgrave even went further by suggesting to rename the Persian Gulf to the "Arabian Gulf"; however, the proposal was refused by the British government.
 Britain's interest in Bahrain's development was motivated by concerns over Saudi and Iranian ambitions in the region.

 The Bahrain Petroleum Company (Bapco), a subsidiary of the Standard Oil Company of California (Socal), discovered oil in 1932.

 In the early 1930s, Bahrain Airport was developed.
 Imperial Airways flew there, including the Handley Page HP42 aircraft.
 Later in the same decade, the Bahrain Maritime Airport was established, for flying boats and seaplanes.

 Bahrain participated in the Second World War on the Allied side, joining on 10 September 1939.
-On 19 October 1940, four Italian SM.82s bombers bombed Bahrain alongside Dhahran oilfields in Saudi Arabia, targeting Allied-operated oil refineries.
+On 19 October 1940, four Italian SM.82s bombers bombed Bahrain alongside Dhahran oilfields in Saudi Arabia, attacking Allied-operated oil refineries.
 Although minimal damage was caused in both locations, the attack forced the Allies to upgrade Bahrain's defences, an action which further stretched Allied military resources.